-Why study Agriculture Education at Cornell?
+Why study Agriculture Education?

 Agricultural education programs are growing in popularity in suburban and urban high schools as well as in rural areas.
 According to a 2014 National Association of Agricultural Educators supply-and-demand report, more than 200 additional agriculture teachers are needed due to program growth and expansion each year.

 Some of the larger programs are looking for teachers who specialize in teaching animal science, plant science or mechanics.
 But many are looking for generalists who can teach those topics as well as other courses ranging from forestry and environmental science to landscaping, welding and small animal husbandry.
 If you have a wide-range of interests, these opportunities just might be for you.